- About Us

 “We look forward to improving our customer service and increasing our efficiency,” said Yolo County Chief Building Official Scott Doolittle.
 “The Clariti team’s collaborative approach leverages established software applied to our unique needs.”

 Clariti looks forward to partnering with Yolo County staff to deliver one of the leading building permitting and land management programs in California.
-As the volume and complexity of requests continues to increase, this new system will ensure Yolo County’s hardworking staff can deliver fast turnaround times while maintaining public safety.
+As the volume and complexity of requests continue to increase, this new Community Development System will ensure Yolo County’s hardworking staff can deliver fast turnaround times while maintaining public safety.

 “We’re energized by Yolo County’s commitment to modernize all aspects of its building permitting and land management services,” said Clariti Co-CEO Jake Dancyger.
 “We’re committed to ensuring this project is successful and look forward to a long and fruitful relationship with county staff.”